bjornbytes/lovr.org/docs/Getting_Started.md

 Whew, that wasn't so bad.
 Okay, save the file inside the `SuperEpicCube` folder and be sure to name it `main.lua`.
 Now we're ready to run our project!

-> Note: if you're trying this out without a VR headset, use the coordinates `0, 0,
-> -2` instead of `0, 1, 0` so the cube shows up correctly!

 Running a Project
 ---